Decision Making in Healthcare: 5 Ways AI Is Changing the Industry Right Now

 There are several options (and the list of potential solutions is growing).
 For example, let’s take the financial management of a care facility.
 By knowing more about patients, their needs, and staffing levels, care facilities could more accurately predict needs and avoid overstaffing, medication waste, and more, while still delivering services that meet the needs of the population.

 Or what about insurance?
 Affordable healthcare insurance is a problem for millions, if not billions of people worldwide.
-AI-based decision-making tools put the power in the hands of insurance providers to offer more tailored policies in line with individual risk, and provide individual coverage, and at the same time reduce the risk of fraud through smarter security procedures.
+AI decision making in healthcare tools put the power in the hands of insurance providers to offer more tailored policies in line with individual risk, and provide individual coverage, and at the same time reduce the risk of fraud through smarter security procedures.

 In addition, for those seeking to lend for healthcare, whether in terms of individuals or to organizations, such as research facilities, AI-based decision-making tools like those offered by GiniMachine, give lenders the capabilities to use a wider range of available data and assess lending risk based on individual circumstances.